Schoenabatic/translator-app/README.md

 # translator_app

-translator app made with neumorphism design using google translator api
+translator app made in flutter with neumorphism design using google translator api